-It’s not like the usual squares in France, but rather, a lovely wider street with plenty of food to choose from.
+It’s not like the usual squares in France, but rather, a lovely wider street with plenty of delicious Provencal food specialties to choose from.

 Here you can buy many handmade items as well as food and clothing.
 During lavender season, there are also lots of lovely lavender products including soap and plants to buy.

 Lourmarin was one of my favorite little towns here and really is not to be missed while you are in Provence.